 Another application of AI in banking is fraud identification and eradication.
 For example, CitiBank partners with tech companies to improve their services and stay in the forefront.
 One of its strategic investments is Feedzai, a leading global data science enterprise that uses “machine-based learning” to evaluate “big data” and potentially fraudulent activities in all avenues of commerce including online and in-person banking.

 However probably the most important application of AI in the financial services sector is risk management as the estimates show that on average loss of merchants due to fraud attacks is 1.5% of their annual revenue.

 Artificial Intelligence is a game-changer for risk management in finance as it provides banks and credit unions with tools and AI solutions to identify potential risks and fraud.

 The financial crisis of the previous decade gave financial services firms a lot of problems with credit-challenged consumers.
-Before the digital revolution in financial services industry customer intelligence was based on some relatively simple heuristics, the customer value data was gained through focus groups and surveys of consumer behavior the results of which didn’t always correspond the reality.
+Before the digital revolution in the financial services industry customer intelligence was based on some relatively simple heuristics, the customer value data was gained through focus groups and surveys of consumer behavior the results of which didn’t always correspond to reality.